datacarpentry/shell-genomics/_episodes/01-introduction.md

 ~~~
 {: .bash}

-Nothing happens because there are multiple files which start with
+The shell auto-completes your command to `SRR09`, because all file names in
-`SR`.
-The shell does not know which one to fill in.
+the directory begin with this prefix.
 When you hit
 tab again, the shell will list the possible choices.

 ~~~
-$ ls SR<tab><tab>
+$ ls SRR09<tab>
 ~~~
 {: .bash}